 To create and sell productised services effectively, you need to dive deep into what you do, how you do it, and how your clients would benefit the most from seeing your services productised.

 Here are a few key steps to getting started:

 It doesn't matter how good your service is, if it doesn't solve a problem, you'll get nowhere.
 Creating a productised service means zeroing in on exactly why clients need your business.
 You need to identify the pain points of your audience and position your service as the solution they need.

 Take a look at how Cash Flow Podcasting pinpoints their customers’ problems and make it clear how their solution fits in.
 For $2,999, they offer a service called the "Podcast Setup Program."
 They describe this service as being "aimed at leaders and entrepreneurs who already have a show concept dialed in for their brand and may have even started recording episodes, but need a little help with the technical side."

 With transparent pricing, positioning, and deliverables, potential customers can quickly see if the service, and the cost, fits their profile.
 Get to the heart of your customers' problems, and you’ll gain clients.

 The first time a customer buys your productised service shouldn't be their last, but it should be an easy sell.
 Make it easy for new customers to purchase from you by offering a lower-cost entry service.

 Entry-level products can give customers a taste of how your business can deliver higher-value packages further down the line.
 One way to do this is to offer packages that build on each other or lead directly to further possibilities.

-Scribe Writing, a book publishing service, shows how this can be done through how their packages interlink and upsell.
+Scribe Media, a book publishing service, shows how this can be done through how their packages interlink and upsell.
 Each of their four distinct packages can be slotted in with the others and end with a custom quote for professional ghostwriting services.
 By building in the potential for upselling, productised services can double up as lead magnets.